eayork/shinyOLS/README.md

 # shinyOLS

-A visualization tool for linear regressions.
+A visualization tool for linear regressions developed in Shiny.